Xilinx/Vitis-AI/DPU-TRD/prj/Vitis/README.md

 #### 5.3.2 Modify the Parameters

 The default setting is B4096 for ZCU102.
-Read the dpu_conf.vh file to get the details of DPU
+Read the dpu_conf.vh file to get the details of DPU.
+You can get all the configurations form [PG338](https://www.xilinx.com/support/documentation/ip_documentation/dpu/v3_2/pg338-dpu.pdf)

 Modify the $TRD_HOME/prj/Vitis/dpu_conf.vh file to modify the configuration.